Skip to Content

 Possession of methamphetamine is a misdemeanor offense punishable by a maximum fine of $1,000 and one year in jail.
 Distribution or possession with intent to distribute or manufacture is a felony punishable by two years to life in prison and a maximum fine of $20,000.

-Methamphetamine trafficking is subject to fines ranging from $25,000 to $25,000, depending on the substance amount.
+Methamphetamine trafficking is subject to fines ranging from $25,000 to $25,000, depending on the amount.
 Offenses involving more than 50 grams constitute aggravated manufacturing.
 This felony carries 20 years to life in prison and a maximum fine of $50,000.

 How Can I Defend Against Drug Crime Charges?